snaphy-plugin-2/login-plugin/readMe.md

 1) Login Plugin accept a `User` model which act as a base database for managing admin user login
-2) This plugin also create a static role `admin` for `User` model which act as an admin user from rest users.
+2) This plugin also create a static role `$admin` for `User` model which act as an admin user from rest users.
    You can assign admin static role by  adding `adminUser` property on login plugin conf.json file.

 This plugin exposes several internal and external methods for uses.